 - 1. Use Shift + selection or Ctrl + selection to select the objects in the result list. - 2.
-Open the master data form either by pressing Enter, clicking the corresponding icon in the result list or clicking Tasks | Edit master data in the context menu.
+Open the main data form using Input, the corresponding icon in the result list or the Tasks > Change main data context menu item.

 New objects are displayed below the Added entry in the result list.
 The objects used are displayed below the Recently used entry in the result list.